 Stacking Targets: QB Lamar Jackson, RB Mark Ingram, RB Justice Hill, WR Marquise Brown, TE Mark Andrews

 Ravens stacks are somewhat contingent on Lamar Jackson taking a year-two leap as a passer, although he wasn’t quite as bad as a rookie as people seem to think.
 Jackson didn’t even take first-team practice reps until Week 10 and wound up averaging 7.1 yards per pass attempt, the NFL’s 14th-best mark among 41 qualified rookie quarterbacks over the last decade, higher than Andrew Luck (7.0), Sam Darnold (6.9), Carson Wentz (6.2), Derek Carr (5.5), and Jared Goff (5.3).
-Jackson should also experience positive-touchdown-pass regression after managing an anemic 3.5% TD Rate.
-Mark Ingram is lead back for the NFL’s run-heaviest franchise, and rookie Justice Hill is an explosive change of pace on a Ravens team returning all five starters on the line.
+Jackson should also experience positive-touchdown regression after managing an anemic 3.5% TD Rate.
+Mark Ingram is lead back for the NFL’s run-heaviest franchise, and rookie Justice Hill is an explosive change of pace on a Ravens team that boasts a top-12 offensive line.
 Health pending, Marquise Brown (foot) and Mark Andrews should battle for the team lead in targets.
 Jackson, Hill, Brown, and Andrews all come cheaply in drafts.

 One concern is first-year OC Greg Roman’s slow-paced history; the last five offenses he’s coordinated ranked 24th, 30th, 31st, 20th, and 20th in plays per game.
 Nevertheless, the affordability of non-Ingram Ravens in fantasy drafts plus Roman’s history of designing prolific running games and maximizing dual-threat quarterbacks (Colin Kaepernick, Tyrod Taylor) give this offense underrated breakout chances.
 Baltimore also faces the league’s second-softest schedule of run defenses based on 2018 efficiency.